-Teapigs Limited's ("the company") principal activity is the sale, marketing and distribution of tea.
+Teapigs Limited's ("the company") principal activity was the sale, marketing and distribution of tea, up until 11th February.
+Post 11th February the company's primary activity will be to operate as a brand owner operating through distribution and brand licensing arrangements with its parent company, Tata Consumer Products GB Limited.
 The company is a wholly owned subsidiary of Tata Consumer Products GB Limited, which in turn is an indirect subsidiary of the ultimate parent company Tata Consumer Products Limited incorporated in India.

-The company is a private company limited by shares and is incorporated, registered and domiciled in England and Wales.
-The address of its registered office is 1, The Old Pumping Station, Pump Alley, Brentford, Middlesex, TW8 0AP.
+The company is a private company limited by shares and is incorporated, registered and domiciled in England and Wales under the Companies Act 2006.
+The address of its registered office is 325 Oldfield Lane North, Greenford, Middlesex, UB60AZ.

 These financial statements are separate financial statements.
-The company is exempt from the preparation and delivery of consolidated financial statements, under section 400 of the Companies Act because it is included in the group financial statements of Tata Consumer Products UK Group Limited ("the Group").
+The company is exempt from the preparation and delivery of consolidated financial statements, under section 400 of the Companies Act 2006 because it is included in the group financial statements of Tata Consumer Products UK Group Limited ("the Group").
 The group financial statements of Tata Consumer Products UK Group Limited are available to the public and can be obtained from its registered office address set out in note 21.